 It is also that during this period the cult of the god Wodan developed.
 His cult developed relatively late, about the beginning of the era.
 Therefore, coinciding with increased raiding activity.
 Wodan is the god of warriors and his cult might reflect the changes in society, from mainly agricultural towards (also) a warrior culture.

 The confederation of the Franks needs an additional commentary.
 Generally, we tend to think of them as a landlocked tribe, but their origin was, in fact, a marine one.
 The Romans considered them as a sea people, as well.
 The cradle of the Franks is at southern coast of the North Sea too.
 In early sources the Franks are called Hugas.
-The northern region in the Netherlands bordering the Wadden Sea in current region Humsterland in Groningen, was called Hugumarchi ‘land/mark of the Hugas’ in the Early Middle Ages.
-Although the Hugas left this region more inland and were replaced by the Frisians and Chauci, the name Humsterland has survived (Tuuk, 2016).
+The northern region in the Netherlands bordering the Wadden Sea in current region Humsterland in Groningen, was called Hugumarchi ‘land of the Hugas’ in the Early Middle Ages.
+Although the Hugas left this region more inland and were replaced by the Frisians or Chauci, the name Humsterland has survived (Tuuk, 2016).
 Around the beginning of the era, the Salians, or Salian Franks, part of the Frankish confederation, started to move further south during the second half of the third century.
-Assisted by a crumbling Roman power, the long-haired Salians settled at the mouths of the Rhine and Scheldt.
-From there they engaged in piracy at the closing of the third century.
-Subsequently the Salian Franks occupied Toxandria, more or less the current Brabant region in Belgium and the Netherlands.
+Assisted by a crumbling Roman power, the long-haired Salians settled at the mouth of the rivers Rhine and Scheldt.
+From there, they engaged in piracy at the closing of the third century.
+Subsequently the Salian Franks occupied Toxandria, more or less the current Brabant regions in Belgium and the Netherlands.
 Later, the power and jurisdiction of the Franks expanded further.
-The capture of the town of Cambrai (also known as Kamerijk) in northern France by their leader Chlodio in AD 430, marks the beginning of Frankish rule.
-And, of Francia.
-So, from Humsterland to Hauts-des-France.
+The capture of the town of Cambrai (also known as Kamerijk) in northern France by their leader Chlodio in 430, marks the beginning of Frankish rule.
+And of Francia.

-The result of all these pirate movements, changing alliances and joint enterprises during a period of around five centuries, was a relatively cultural and linguistical homogeneity, also called Nordseegermanisch ‘North Sea-German’ (Lebecq, 2005).
+The result of all these movements, changing alliances and joint enterprises during a period of around five centuries, was a relatively cultural and linguistic homogeneity, also called Nordseegermanisch ‘North Sea-German’ (Lebecq, 2005).
 A big melting pot.
 Communities that were very connected via waterways and seafaring skills.
 That was quite a different situation before it all started.
-That time, the Germanic tribes of the sub-Roman world were not entities held together by (again a long German term) a Zusammengehörigkeitgefühl ‘belonging-togetherness’ but were tribally diverse in origin.
-What brought them together, step by step, was probably the search for loot (John, 1996).
+That time, the Germanic tribes of the sub-Roman world were not entities held together by (again a long German term) a Zusammengehörigkeitgefühl ‘belonging-togetherness’ but were tribal-wise diverse in origin.
+What brought them together step by step was probably the search for loot (John, 1996).

 7 - Rebirth of trade

 The pull out of the Romans, the common North Sea culture that had developed during the Late Antiquity, but also the improving climate conditions, were the foundations of the rebirth of commercial activities.
 In fact, the existence of such widespread linguistic communities facilitated contacts between the different shores of northwestern Europe.
-Towards AD 600, the Frisians and the Anglo-Saxons emerge as the chief instigators of this commercial rebirth.
-Also, read our blog post How the porcupine gave birth to the U.S. buck to learn more about the extensive volume of the early-medieval Frisians free trade.
+Towards 600, the Frisians and the Anglo-Saxon emerge as the chief instigators of this commercial rebirth.
+Also, read our blog post Porcupines bore U.S. bucks to learn more about the extensive volume of the early-medieval Frisians free trade.
 At the turn of sixth and seventh centuries, the whole wider North Sea region seems to have been affected by this revival of commercial activity.
 The chief ports of the commercial web were: Quentovic, Walcheren, Dorestat, Lundenwich, Ipswich, Fordwich, Sandwich, Eoforwich, Hamwih, Ribe and Sliaswich.
 A gazetteer of emporia (Lebecq, 2005).
 If you want to know more about famous emporium Dorestat, current Wijk bij Duurstede in the Netherlands, check out our blog post The Batwing Doors of Northwest Europe.

 8 - Land of the Free

-Historians have wondered, and still do, how it is possible that despite the nearly total depopulation of the Frisian territory, the name Frisia survived and even was adopted by the new settlers from more to the east (i.e. the German Bight) and from southern Scandinavia.
-Well, the reason is: because of what the name Frisia meant.
-It was a badge of honour.
+Historians have wondered, and still do, how it is possible that despite the nearly total depopulation of the Frisian territory, the name Frisia survived and even was adopted by the new settlers from more to the east and from southern Scandinavia.
+Well, the reason is: because of what the name meant.
+It was a badge of honor.
 The word 'frisia' might have derived from the Old-Germanic word frīsijōz and frijaz.
 This meant something like ‘the free’ or ‘the unbound’ and ‘the brotherly’ (Renswoude, 2012).
 No name could be more fitting for the new colonists repopulating the tidal marshlands again in the second quarter of the fifth century: the land of the free.
-It was after all still in a time when pirating was still a vivid culture of the region.
+It was after all still in a time when pirating was still a vivid part of the region.
 Avast!
 Frisia, the free land of freebooters, where the ocean meets the sand.